-Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

-- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - $\mid \ \mid$ Fee paid previously with preliminary materials. - $|\|$ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - (1) Amount previously paid: - (2) Form, Schedule or Registration Statement no.: - (3) Filing party: - (4) Date filed:
+Fee paid previously with preliminary materials.

+| Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.

+- Amount previously paid: (1)

+- Form, Schedule or Registration Statement no.: (2)

+- (3) Filing party:

+- Date filed: (4)